 Overview of Arcata's Open Space Resources.
 Arcata's open spaces take many forms and serve a variety of functions.
-Open space contributes to the community's character and provide natural, recreational, and visual resources for community use and enjoyment.
+Open space ~~areas represent a significant and desirable component of contributes to~~ the community's character and ~~maintain provide~~ natural, recreational, and visual resources for ~~future~~ community use and enjoyment.
 Open space is valuable for both passive and active uses.
-Designating or otherwise protecting lands as open space provides for: protection of natural habitats and species; managed production of natural resources such as agricultural and forest products; recreational uses; coastal access; scenic, aesthetic resources; and avoidance of development on such areas as steep slopes, faults, and flood zones.
-Open space is also valuable for preserving scenic views and other aesthetic considerations.
-Open space networks are enhanced when natural biological corridors, greenways, easements, parks and other connections are linked.
-Open space categories are described in more detail below and mapped on Figure OS-a.
+Designating or otherwise protecting lands as open space provides for: protection of natural habitats and species; managed production of natural resources such as agricultural and forest products; recreational uses; coastal access; scenic, aesthetic resources; and avoidance of development on such areas as steep slopes, faults, and flood zones ~~that are potentially hazardous to the community~~.
+Open space is also valuable for preserving scenic views and other aesthetic considerations. ~~The overall system is also Open Space networks are enhanced when open space lands are linked by natural biological corridors, greenways, easements, parks and other types of connections are linked~~.
+Open space categories are described in more detail below, and mapped on Figure OS-a ~~located in the map pocket at the end of this chapter~~.

-Open Space for natural resource maintenance and enhancement protects plant and wildlife habitat, especially in areas where rare, endangered, or threatened species exist.
+Open Space for natural resources ~~the maintenance and enhancement of natural resources~~ protects plant and ~~animal~~ wildlife habitat, especially in areas where rare, endangered, or threatened species exist.
 Arcata's creek watersheds and watercourses, McDaniel, Gannon, Butcher and Mad River sloughs, Arcata and Aldergrove Marshes, wetlands, baylands and tidelands, and ecological and scientific study areas, may also be included in this category.

 Open space for the managed production of resources includes forest lands on the west slopes of Fickle Hill, agricultural lands in the Arcata Bottom and Bayside areas, aquaculture areas in Arcata Bay, and the aggregate deposits along the Mad River.
-These areas are important for their production of agricultural, forest, and mineral resources, as well as for recharge of groundwater basins.
+These areas are important for their production of ~~feed~~ agricultural, ~~wood~~ forest, and mineral ~~resources~~ products, as well as for recharge of groundwater basins.
 Open space management also enhances surface water supplies for Arcata Bay, McDaniel Slough, Arcata Marsh, the Mad River, and the multiple streams that flow through the area, maintaining water quality and other ecological functions.

-Open space for outdoor recreation includes both active and passive recreation uses in City parks and recreation areas, such as Redwood Park and the Community Center; cultural and special use areas such as the Arcata Ball field, Skate park, and Plaza; neighborhood parks such as Sunny Brae and Stewart Parks; and natural areas such as the Arcata Marsh and Shay Park.
+Open space for outdoor recreation includes both active and passive recreation uses in City parks and recreation

+~~areas~~ballfields, such as Redwood Park and the Community Center; cultural and special use areas such as the Arcata Ball field, Skate park, and Plaza; neighborhood parks such as Sunny Brae and Stewart Parks; and natural areas such as the Arcata Marsh and Shay Park.